TeamSquixl/fireball/README.md

 ### [Windows] error MSB4025: Could not load project file.
 Invalid character in coding provided.

 This error is due to non-ascii character in your home path, please check this guide to [rename user profile](http://superuser.com/questions/495290/how-to-rename-user-folder-in-windows-8).

+### Error: Permission denied (publickey)

+Usually this is due to incorrect setup of ssh key.
+Please troubleshoot with this guide: https://help.github.com/articles/error-permission-denied-publickey/#platform-linux

 ## Fireball 0.4